carltonj2000/bitcoin-notary/README.md

 ##### GET `http://localhost:8000/stars/hash:[hash]`

-The client preforms a GET request, with the star hash value, at the URL noted above.
+The client performs a GET request, with the star hash value, at the URL noted above.
 The server responds with data in the following format.